This post may contain affiliate links. Read my disclosure policy.

 - Dinner Rolls: The sweetness of these homemade rolls compliments other sweet-savory dinner ideas like BBQ Pulled Pork or Baked BBQ Chicken Breasts.
 They’re also great to enjoy as a side at Thanksgiving and Christmas dinner!

 - Toasted with Butter: These sweet rolls are delicious when they’re lightly toasted and smeared with butter, honey, or jam (also try them with Cranberry Orange Butter!
 Delicious.)

-- Sliders: Make life-changing ham sliders on these Hawaiian rolls, or turn them into Maple Dijon Sausage Breakfast Sliders or Pulled Chicken Sliders.
+- Sliders: Make life-changing Ham Sliders or Cheeseburger Sliders on these Hawaiian rolls, or turn them into Maple Dijon Sausage Breakfast Sliders or Pulled Chicken Sliders.

 - With Soups and Chilis: Serve tender Hawaiian rolls with comforting bowls of Pineapple Turkey Chili, Crockpot Beef Stew, and Split Pea Soup with Ham.

 Storing Gluten Free Hawaiian Rolls

 Store leftover Hawaiian rolls airtight in a cool, dry place on the counter or in your pantry.
 They’ll keep fresh enough for 3-4 days.
 If you know you’ll have a lot of leftovers, you may want to consider freezing them (see below).